Happy Juneteeth. In Suriname, we call this holiday Keti Koti. Cutting of the chains.

 Why is it that many people live in a chronic state of existential angst, fear (of poverty) and scarcity within one of the richest first world countries?
 Right now, I’m not talking about the many BIPOC (black, indigenous and people of color) who actually live below the poverty line (but this also an issue).
-I'm specifically addressing middle-class and upper middle-class White families and POC – of every race, but next in line in terms of prosperity, Asian Americans - who either feel justified to protect their top dog position, or do all that they can to obtain it for an elusive sense of security that no one seems to harness.
+I'm specifically addressing middle-class and upper middle-class White families and POC of every race who either feel justified to protect their top dog position, or do all that they can to obtain it for an elusive sense of security that no one seems to harness.

 Some call it capitalism, but it’s more complex than that.
 It’s collective soul loss that has deep historical and cultural roots that require digging up and healing, because this one-upping and hierarchical mindset is what drives institutional racism, pecking order anxiety, and White privilege.

 The ladder of success in American life is perceived to be fair to the groups and people who benefit the most from its set-up.
 Rewards and privileges appear to be earned through honest to goodness effort and not the result of one's special status by birth, as is blatantly claimed in some hierarchically collectivistic cultures.
 This makes it difficult to acknowledge that it still operates in very similar ways, provided that for generations the start lines and obstacles along the way have been drastically different for different group.
 The ones on top don't see the obstacles that they've been spared, and either truly don't get the problem, or feel relieved, entitled and happy that they are on top and not on the bottom.